 Use the following information to make connections with other faculty, students and staff across campus.

 The Faculty Senate is the elected, representative body of the faculty.
 It considers, makes recommendations, and passes resolutions concerning matters of general university interest, including educational and research endeavors; hiring policy; the tenure and promotion system; and campus life.
 The Faculty Senate strives to protect academic freedom, promote excellence, equity, and diversity within the faculty and student body, and advance the general welfare of the university.

 Because senators are elected by every department in the university, they may be the eyes and ears of faculty members.
 Please feel free to contact your department's senator in order to learn more, or make suggestions about university policies and initiatives.
 Also be aware that the Senate administers an ombudsman program in order to discretely assist faculty members with any issue that cannot be resolved at the department level.
 The Faculty Senate website has further information about membership and its activities.
-The current president of the Faculty Senate is Baron Reed.

 Organization of Women Faculty

 The Organization of Women Faculty (OWF) was founded in 1981 to improve the status and working conditions of women faculty at Northwestern as well as to provide a forum for intellectual and personal exchanges.
 The organization is concerned with all issues affecting women faculty members within the University community.